Benefits of working at Marion

 - Local Government Employees Award

-In addition, employees also enjoy the benefits of Enterprise Bargaining Agreements and Memorandums of Understanding.
+In addition, employees also enjoy the benefits of Enterprise Bargaining Agreements.

 Career Development Opportunities